 Take a guided horseback ride at Great Smoky Mountains National Park, where woodlands, streams and waterfalls create stunning scenery.
 Or bring your own horse for a ride at Leatherwood Mountains in Ferguson.

 Start at daybreak for a double photo op – one for the coral-colored sky and one for the giant red drum or speckled seatrout you land.

 Sip reds and whites in the woodlands of North Carolina wine country.
 The Swan Creek Wine Trail includes Windsor Run Cellars, set in the scenic foothills of the Blue Ridge Mountains and boasting a cabin-like tasting room with vineyard views.
 Or treat yourself to a glass when you enjoy a nice meal out.

 Find Your Balance

 Add the shimmering gold of cordgrass to the fall palette with a kayak or stand-up paddleboard trek through lush salt marshes.
-Try Kitty Hawk Kayaks in Corolla, which offers lessons and tours throughout fall.
+Try Kitty Hawk Kayak & Surf School in Corolla, which offers lessons and tours throughout fall.